PyCQA/bandit/doc/source/man/bandit.rst

   --ini INI_PATH        path to a .bandit file that supplies command line
                         arguments
-  --exit-zero           exit with 0, even with results found --version             show program's version number and exit
+  --exit-zero           exit with 0, even with results found --exit-zero-severity  control which severity makes bandit to exit with zero status code.
+                        Lower severities to the specified one are included implicitly --version             show program's version number and exit

 CUSTOM FORMATTING